 4.1.3 The University will not support requests for redeployment to a higher graded post, except where required to do so as a reasonable adjustment in accordance with the Disability Discrimination Act 1995.
 In all other cases the provisions of section 4.2 below will not apply to individuals who wish to be considered for redeployment to a post at a higher grade.
 Individuals subject to redeployment may, however, submit applications for higher graded posts in the normal way.

-4.2.1 Staff subject to redeployment will be given access to vacancies before they are advertised more generally within the University or externally.
+4.2.1 Staff subject to redeployment will be considered for vacancies before other internal or external applicants.

 4.2.2 Heads of Department will be encouraged to identify suitable opportunities for redeployment for individuals within their own department.
 In such cases, individuals may be assimilated to a new role where it is deemed to be suitable alternative employment in line with the criteria above and there is no difference in the grading of the post.
 Such opportunities should, however, be publicised to all staff subject to redeployment within the Department and a structured assessment process undertaken where more than one individual wishes to be considered for the position.